- 1.How to paraphrase sources?

 In the example, you can see that we started by introducing the context (the hearing) followed by the last part of the original sentence: the expectations of creators, regulators and users.
 In fact, the key pieces of information are mentioned in a completely different order.

 4.2-Use as many synonyms as possible

-Synonyms are words or phrases that means the same thing.
+Synonyms are words or phrases that mean the same thing.
 Our example uses several synonyms:

 - “exposed a critical turning point” → “made it apparent”

 If you’re struggling to think of synonyms, a thesaurus can be a useful tool.
 However, don’t overdo it!
 It’s perfectly acceptable and often necessary to use some of the same words as the original text.
 In this example, it would be unnecessarily confusing to use synonyms for words like “technology”.

 For example, if the sentence was originally in the active voice, change it to passive.
 The active voice is when a sentence is led by the subject (the thing doing the action).
 When the object (the thing receiving the action) leads the sentence, that sentence is written in the passive voice.

 - “technology outpaces what users, regulators or even its creators expected” → “the expectations of creators, regulators and users have been rapidly eclipsed by technology“